michalbie/michalbie/README.md

 ## Hi!
 I am Michał - a webdeveloper from Poland

 I've been programming since I was 15 years old.
 During this time I learned many languages such as Python, C++ and JS, but eventually I chose the path of webdeveloper.
 I learn languages and frameworks such as JS, HTML, CSS, React, React Native, Vue, Node, Typescript.
-Currently, I work as a Frontend Web Developer.
+Currently, I work as a Fullstack Web Developer.

 <!-- [![michalbie's GitHub stats](https://github-readme-stats.vercel.app/api?username=michalbie)](https://github.com/anuraghazra/github-readme-stats) -->